PedroZappa/42_minitalk/README.md

 ___
 #### `ft_server_sighandler()`

 Any time either, a `SIGUSR1` or a `SIGUSR2` signal is received, the `ft_server_sighandler()` function is called.
 All its local variables are static, therefore automatically initialized to 0.

-For the sake of simplicity one of these variables is a custom data type `t_protocol` which holds all the data the server needs to have at hand to perform its operations.
+For the sake of simplicity one of these variables is a custom data type `t_protocol` which holds all the data the server needs to perform its operations.
 ```c
 typedef struct s_protocol
 {